Kickboxing: Brain injury and CTE

 Knocking a person unconscious or even causing a concussion may cause permanent brain damage.
 There is no clear division between the force required to knock a person out and the force likely to kill a person.
-Also, contact sports, especially combat sports, are directly related to a brain disease called chronic traumatic encephalopathy, abbreviated CTE.
+Also, contact sports, especially combat sports, are directly related to a brain disease called chronic traumatic encephalopathy (CTE).
 This disease begins to develop during the life of the athlete, and continues to develop even after sports activity has ceased.
 In addition, repetitive and subconcussive blows to the head, and not just concussions, cause CTE.